DaveKaretnyk/parsing-utils2/check-python27/readme.txt

 * GrammarErrorListener - adjust so that lexer errors are handled too.
 * how to deploy?
 Just pack into JAR (see notes elsewhere).
 * plugin in for IntelliJ/PyCharm?
 Not really need, might set up Jenkins job.
+* Java details on how to organize some of this not entirely clear to me.
+    * E.g. better to use to Maven or Gradle organization.